automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Coronosaurus.md

 # Coronosaurus
-## Description: This "crown lizard" was once classified as a species of Centrosaurus.
+## This "crown lizard" was once classified as a species of Centrosaurus.